beeatriz89/mars-surface-radiation-geant4/README.md

 ## References and acknowledgements

-The implementation of the Martian radiation environment and particle flux calculations was based on the methods described by Matthiä et al. (2017):

-> Matthiä, D. et al. (2017). *[Full reference]*.

-The computational phantom implementation was based on the `advanced/ICRP145HumanPhantom` example provided with the Geant4 distribution (Agostinelli et al., 2003), developed by Haegin Han and contributors.

-The code in this repository includes adaptations and additional implementations developed for the purposes of the present thesis.

-## Software

-* Geant4
-* Python

-## Author

-**Maria Beatriz Costa**

-MSc in Medical Physics
-Faculty of Sciences, University of Porto
-2026

-## License

-This project is licensed under the Apache License 2.0.
-See the `LICENSE` file for details.

-## References and acknowledgements

 The implementation of the Martian radiation environment and particle flux calculations was based on the methods described by Matthiä and Berger (2017) [1].

 The computational phantom implementation was based on the `advanced/ICRP145HumanPhantom` example provided with the Geant4 distribution.
 The reference computational phantoms are described in ICRP Publication 145 [2].
 The `POLY2TET` software used in the preparation of the tetrahedral phantom geometry was developed by Han et al. (2020) [3].